 10 Cool Things to Do in Nakhon Ratchasima aka.
 Khorat, Thailand

-If you’re looking for authentic experiences off the tourist trail, Nakhon Ratchasima (or Khorat as it’s colloquially known) is the place to go.
-Serving as the gateway to Thailand’s beautifully laid back Isan Province, it’s a great base for explorations of this authentic slice of the country.
-The popular Khao Yai National Park isn’t far…
+If you’re looking for a place in Thailand that’s off the tourist trail, Nakhon Ratchasima (or Khorat as people usually call it) is the place to go.
+It’s also the gateway to Thailand’s beautifully laid back Isan Province, and I found it to be a great base for exploring of this little-visited part of the…

 Starting a Travel Blog – 5 Persistent Blogging Myths Debunked